The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Fujifilm X-T2 Unique Features

-There are a few great new features that really make the XT2 a competitive camera that allows it to excel in any situation.
+A few great new features make the XT2 a competitive camera that allows it to excel in any situation.

-LCD Screen – LCD screens on Fujifilm cameras always feel really nice for some reason.
-The X-T2 falls short of the X-Pro 2 in terms of pixel density, but man, I spent at least an hour with the X100T, X-Pro 2, XT1, XT2, A6300 and A7RII all side-by-side trying to see a difference.
-The X-Pro 2 felt a little bit more vibrant / brighter than the other Fujifilm cameras all set to the same setting, but it’s hardly noticeable.
-Other than that, resolution, everything else looked the same.
-So I’m not really sure what’s going on here.
-All the Fujifilm screens did feel nicer than the Sony screens in terms of clarity and vibrancy, but I think this is because Sony screens feel just a tad over saturated.
+LCD Screen – LCD screens on Fujifilm cameras always feel nice.
+The X-T2 falls short of the X-Pro 2 in terms of pixel density, but man, I spent at least an hour with the X100T, X-Pro 2, XT1, XT2, A6300, and A7RII all side-by-side trying to see a difference.
+The X-Pro 2 felt slightly more vibrant / brighter than the other Fujifilm cameras, which are all set to the same setting but hardly noticeable.
+Other than that, resolution and everything else looked the same.
+So, I’m not sure what’s going on here.
+All the Fujifilm screens did feel nicer than the Sony screens in terms of clarity and vibrancy, but I think this is because Sony screens feel just a tad over-saturated.

-The new screen also has a horizontal tilt for when you’re shooting low angle shots with the camera tilted to portrait.
+The new screen also has a horizontal tilt for shooting low-angle shots with the camera tilted to portrait.

 Here is what some of the competition is doing.